Function symbol: Doing without functional predicates

 This schema states (in one form), for any functional predicate F in one variable:

 First, we must replace F(C) with some other variable D:

 Of course, this statement isn't correct; D must be quantified over just after C:

 We still must introduce P to guard this quantification:

 This is almost correct, but it applies to too many predicates; what we actually want is:

 This version of the axiom schema of replacement is now suitable for use in a formal language that doesn't allow the introduction of new function symbols.
 Alternatively, one may interpret the original statement as a statement in such a formal language; it was merely an abbreviation for the statement produced at the end.

+Uninterpreted functions

+An uninterpreted function is one that has no other property than its name and n-ary form.
+The theory of uninterpreted functions is also sometimes called the free theory, because it is freely generated, and thus a free object, or the empty theory, being the theory having an empty set of sentences (in analogy to an initial algebra).
+Theories with a non-empty set of equations are known as equational theories.
+The satisfiability problem for free theories is solved by syntactic unification; algorithms for the latter are used by interpreters for various computer languages, such as Prolog.
+Syntactic unification is also used in algorithms for the satisfiability problem for certain other equational theories, see Unification (computer science).